arzoo14/PCP-books/docs/UAG/InstallingAndConfiguringPcp.rst

 Alternatively, there may be a firewall in-between the client tool and PMCD which is blocking the connection attempt.

-Finally, PMCD may be running in a mode where it does not acept remote connections, or only listening on certain interface.
+Finally, PMCD may be running in a mode where it does not accept remote connections, or only listening on certain interface.

 **Resolution:**